Bayesian Error-in-Variables Models for the Identification of Power Networks: Bayesian estimation

 Sparsity is the belief that each parameter has a high probability to be zero.
 In the Bayesian framework, this translates into a zero-centered distribution, identical for all parameters, which is a standard $\ell_1$ penalty $\lambda \|\hat y \|_1$ in the log-space.
 If some lines are known to exist or not, the sparsity prior can be removed or strengthened only for them.
 Let $\beta_s \in \{0,1,K\}^{2n^2}$ be a sparsity pattern containing a $0$ for an existing line, an arbitrarily large $K$ for an absent line, and a $1$ otherwise.
 The corresponding sparsity promoting prior is

 Prior knowledge may not directly concern the value of individual parameters.
 One could also know the sign of the elements of $y$.
-The conductance $\Re(Y_{\symi\symk})$ is always non-negative because of energy conservation laws, and in the absence of series capacitance, the susceptance $\Im(Y_{\symi\symk})$ is non-positive for all lines.
-The exact Bayesian prior for the sign would be a uniform distribution with support $[0,y_{\max}]$.
-Combined with the sparsity, it yields the exponential distribution.
-To avoid its discontinuity at zero, we will use the asymmetric Laplace distribution \cite{Kotz2001} with a very large parameter on one side as a smooth approximation.
-In the log-space, $\log(p(\hat y))$ becomes a sum of skewed absolute values written as
+For instance, the conductance $\Re(Y_{\symi\symk})$ is always non-negative because of energy conservation laws, and in the absence of series capacitance, the susceptance $\Im(Y_{\symi\symk})$ is non-positive for all lines.
+In order to obtain a lower probability for the wrong signs, we will use the asymmetric Laplace distribution \cite{Kotz2001} with a very large parameter on the corresponding side.
+In this case, $\log(p(\hat y))$ becomes a sum of skewed absolute values written as

 where $K$ is an arbitrarily large constant and $s$ is a vector with elements in $\{-1,1\}$ defining the believed signs of $y$.